 And the right sidebar consists of:

-You can start by setting up your profile and main information!
+After you’ve successfully registered, you can continue by setting up your profile and main information.

 Your profile will help all better understand who you are and what you do in the company.